SorinoSSK/VFlowTech-Doc/content/apps/alerts/alerts/index.md

 Click on this icon to launch the Alerts app.
 The Alerts app will open, and default tab is the `Home` tab, as in the image below.

 {{< img-simple src="alerts-home.png" alt="Alerts home" class="border-0 rounded-circle" >}}

+In the Alerts app, there is a sidebar menu with the following icons.

+{{< img-simple src="alerts-menu.png" alt="Alerts menu" class="border-0 rounded-circle" >}}